Rel1cx/eslint-react/packages/eslint-plugin-jsx/src/rules/no-duplicate-key.md

 ## What it does

-Prevents duplicate key props on elements in the same array or a list of children.
+Prevents duplicate `key` props on elements in the same array or a list of `children`.

 ## Why is this bad?